Schmandre/notifyTVIDChange/README.md

 # notifyTVIDChange

-Get a E-Mail notification if the TeamViewer ID will change.
+Get a E-Mail notification if the TeamViewer ID has changed.

 ## Getting Started